image

 Block board vs plywood price

-Blockboard vs plywood price plays an important factor when it comes to choosing the type of plywood for a given project.
+Blockboard price vs plywood price plays an important factor when it comes to choosing the type of plywood for a given project.

 Blockboards are cheaper than plywood.
 This is because the core blockboard uses softwood, which is cheaper than plywood and mainly consists of hardwood veneers.
 Blockboard is used for low-strength interior furniture projects.